What's on this page?

 Attainment in entry level qualifications (e.g. A levels, Highers) for HE are also likely to be lower, and students are more likely to apply to HE with vocational qualifications.

-Financial support (e.g. bursaries) is available to help young care experienced people access higher education, but applicants do not always know they are eligible to receive it.
+Financial support (e.g. bursaries) is available to help young CE people access higher education, but applicants are not always aware of their eligibility .
 Equally, the variety of bursaries and support offered can be confusing, and knowing how to apply for and access support is difficult (e.g. documentation) without help, especially for those who do not receive local authority assistance.

-Moreover, some care experienced students cannot access bursary funding through their HE provider or via their local authority, and young people who still have some contact with their parent(s), may not qualify for full student maintenance support.
+Moreover, some CE students cannot access bursary funding through their HE provider or via their local authority, and young people who still have some contact with their parent(s) may not qualify for full student maintenance support.

 Accommodation costs are a key concern for these students, particularly those requiring year-round accommodation.
-Many HE providers now offer support or guaranteed accommodation but prospective applicants may not be aware this is available, or have adequate support to navigate the information.
+Many HE providers now offer support or guaranteed accommodation, but prospective applicants may be unaware of this or lack adequate support to navigate the information.

-In some cases, students take on additional employment to make ends meet, but this can impact on their studies and on social activities, perpetuating their lack of access to social capital and enrichment opportunities.
+In some cases, students take on additional employment but this can impact on their studies or social activities, perpetuating their lack of access to social capital and enrichment opportunities.

 3. Mental health and wellbeing

-Care experienced students may further suffer low self-esteem and confidence if their educational attainment has been negatively impacted.
+CE students may suffer low self-esteem or confidence if their educational attainment has been negatively impacted.
 This may lead to feelings of isolation or a sense that they do not belong in higher education – promoting a sense of community and belonging for these students can make an important difference.

-Higher education providers around the UK are required to report on their plans to support access participation for care experienced students (such as Access and Participation Plans in England, Fee and Access Plans in Wales, and Outcome Agreements in Scotland).
-Below, we present a selection of good practice, which we hope will inspire others when considering how they might be able to support care experienced students more effectively.
+Higher education providers around the UK are required to report on their plans to support access participation for CE students (such as Access and Participation Plans in England, Fee and Access Plans in Wales, and Outcome Agreements in Scotland).
+Below, we present a selection of good practices to aid consideration of how to support CE students more effectively.

-In Scotland, universities and colleges also set out their commitment to care experienced people in their Corporate Parenting Plans.
+In Scotland, universities and colleges also set out their commitment to CE people in their Corporate Parenting Plans.

-In England, universities and colleges are encouraged to capture and publish their support for care experienced students through signing up to the DfE’s Care Leaver Covenant.
+In England, universities and colleges are encouraged to capture and publish their support for CE students through signing up to the DfE’s Care Leaver Covenant.

-In addition to this good practice, HE providers will find the following guidance useful when considering further improvements to their provision for care experienced students:
+In addition to this good practice, HE providers will find the following guidance useful when considering further improvements to their provision for CE students: